Absence of sound is not the end of hearing,

 "While chanting, sangha members are supposed to concentrate wholeheartedly on one single intent, like water pouring down to a fixed point.
 The concentration is to be seamless.
 The monks can practice this concentration by listening to their voices, for each distinct sound and word.
 By concentrating on the sharpest faculty—the hearing—the sangha keeps other faculties from straying or becoming sluggish.
 In this way, sangha members attain the single concentration more steadily and therefore arrest deluded ideas and the straying mind."
 (Chen 2001, 36-37).

-This part of the argument basically suggests that hearing is a suitable object for something like a śamatha-like concentration practice and is, therefore, an "expedient for samadhi" (Chen, 2001, 45).
-By giving the mind an object to focus on–in this case, sound–, the turbulence of the mind calms down and the chanter can enter a meditative absorption–a samādhi
+This part of the argument suggests that hearing is a suitable object for something like a śamatha-like concentration practice and is, therefore, an "expedient for samadhi" (Chen 2001, 45).
+By giving the mind an object to focus on–in this case, sound–, the scattered turbulence of the mind can calm down.
+This allows the chanter to enter a meditative absorption–a samādhi.

-According to the Śūraṅgama Sūtra (首楞嚴經, Shǒuléngyán jīng), a nondual way of hearing is the very nature of hearing before artificial dualisms are imposed on it.
-According to this sūtra, the true nature of hearing is nothing other than the nondual nature of Mind.
-It is nothing other than Buddha Nature–the nondual ground from which all phenomenality and non-phenomenality arise.
-Hearing the faculty of hearing itself is the same as perceiving the nondual nature of Mind.
-Chanting in a musically nondually attuned way gives access to recognizing the mind in its natural stateChen writes:
+According to the Śūraṅgama Sūtra (首楞嚴經, Shǒuléngyán jīng), a non-dual way of hearing is the very nature of hearing before artificial dualisms are superimposed.
+According to this sūtra, the true, non-dual nature of hearing is nothing other than the nondual nature of Mind itself.
+In this scripture, Mañjuśrī describes how "[a]bsence of sound is not the end of hearing, And sound when present is not its beginning.
+The faculty of hearing, beyond creation And annihilation, truly is permanent." (in Chen 2001, 47).
+In other words, hearing is nothing other than Buddha Nature–the ground from which all phenomenality and non-phenomenality arise.
+Hearing the faculty of hearing itself is described as the same as perceiving the non-dual nature of Mind.
+Drawing upon these claims from the Śūraṅgama makes it possible for Chen to suggest that chanting in a musically non-dually attuned way is the same as recognizing–literally 'hearing'–the mind in its natural state:

 "In this concentration [upon sound], monks also experience the nature of their hearing when they chant.
 That is, when the sound appears, there is sound; when the sound disappears, there is no sound.
 Our hearing, nevertheless, is neither produced nor destroyed by the appearance or disappearance of the sound.
 The nature of our hearing the sound is like a mirror that reflects the objects, but it is not transformed by them; the substance of the mirror is always the same, no matter what it reflects.
 One’s own nature is just the same; it is neither produced nor destroyed by what we see, hear, smell, taste, touch and think. […] It is thus important for chanters to keep in mind that they should turn back their hearing from pursuing external sonic objects to hear their own nature."
 (Chen 2001, 37)

-The faculty of hearing is the luminous awareness that exists before false subject-object dualisms are imposed on it due to ignorance.
-Saying that "hearing" is "neither produced nor destroyed by the appearance or disappearance of the sound" and that it is like a mirror that "is always the same, no matter what it reflects" does not mean that it somehow exists behind sounds as some kind of substrate–some kind of 'Self' deep down.
-It is true that Mañjuśrī in the Śūraṅgama says: “To hear your very Self, why not turn backward That faculty employed to hear Buddha’s words?” (in Chen, 2001, 48).
+The faculty of hearing is the luminous awareness that exists before the superimposition of false subject-object dualisms.
+Saying that "hearing" is "neither produced nor destroyed by the appearance or disappearance of the sound" and that it is like a mirror that "is always the same, no matter what it reflects" does not mean that it somehow exists behind sounds as a substrate–some kind of 'Self' deep down.
+Mañjuśrī in the Śūraṅgama indeed uses a formulation that might suggest such an interpretation when saying: "To hear your very Self, why not turn backward That faculty employed to hear Buddha’s words?" (in Chen 2001, 48).
 But 'Self' here is just a positive synonym for the no-self of Buddha Nature; it does not mean that Buddha nature exists behind phenomenality–that it is something we hear only when all sounds are gone.
-Rather than being something that covers over the nature of mind, sounds are mind; they are "wonderful functions" that occur "because of the revolving of the mind" (Mǎzǔ Dàoyī in Jia, 2006, 78).
-The Licchavi bodhisattva Vimalakīrti calls nondual perception 'nonperception' (anupalabdhi or anālambana), but this does not mean a lack of phenomenality but rather a lack of grasping and objectification: "The internal subject and the external object are not perceived dualistically.
-Therefore, it is called nonperception" (in Thurman, 1976, 46).
-The wakeful state of nonduality is not devoid of phenomenality.
-Experiencing this for oneself is what the Śūraṅgama points to by talking about hearing "hearing".
-Hóngzhì expressed this beautifully in a passage that clearly references the Śūraṅgama:
+Rather than being something that covers over the nature of the mind, sounds are mind; they are "wonderful functions" that occur "because of the revolving of the mind" (Mǎzǔ Dàoyī in Jia 2006, 78).
+Sounds are how Mind expresses itself, and it is through hearing sounds that its nature is heard.

 ...genuine hearing is without sound.
 So it is said that perceiving without eye or ear is where the wonder is verified and fulfilled.
-Light streams forth from there and many thousands of images appear. (in Leighton, 2000, 42-43)
+Light streams forth from there and many thousands of images appear. (in Leighton 2000, 42-43)

 According to Chen, monastics are explicitly instructed to go beyond experiencing hearing as something direct toward objects–something that registers sounds as external–and instead hear 'hearing' itself.
-They approach chanting with a nondual awareness in which all sounds arise reflexively.
+They approach chanting with a non-dual awareness in which all sounds arise reflexively.
 By doing so, they will 'hear' their nature–the practice of śamatha leads to vipaśyanā.

 This description reminds me of a beautiful scene from the Edward Burger documentary One Mind about monastic life at the Zhenru Chan Monastery.
 In this scene, a monastic describes how to drink tea with the following words: